 The duplicate appears just below the original.

-Hold down the mouse button, and drag the heading until the red guideline marks the new position.
+Select and drag the heading until the red guideline marks the new position.

-The top and bottom borders of each container appear as dashed lines while the heading is being moved.
+The top and bottom borders of each container appear as dashed lines while the heading is moved.

 Move Duplicate Heading